 |5||West Virginia University||Parkersburg, West Virginia|

-Here are the Best Colleges in West Virginia
+Here are the Best Online Colleges in West Virginia

 With a higher graduation rate than most and an affordable tuition cost, Wheeling University is one of the greatest online colleges in West Virginia.
 It offers seven unique online programs for its students.
 Those programs include Master’s of Business Administration (MBA), Master’s in Education Leadership (MEL), and RN to BSN/MSN.
 Most of the online programs are intended for graduate and postgraduate students.
 There is an Accelerated Certification for Teaching available along with a Superintendent Licensure.